Guy Hutchinson (comedian)

-Guy Anthony Hutchinson (born November 22, 1974) is an American author, broadcaster, theme park historian and comedian.
+Guy Anthony Hutchinson (born November 22, 1974) is an American author, YouTuber, broadcaster, theme park historian and comedian.

 Published works

 Hutchinson (with Chris Mercaldo) wrote the book Sesame Place which was published by Arcadia Publishing.

 The book was made with the cooperation of Sesame Place and Sesame Workshop and tells the 35-year history of the Pennsylvania theme park in photos and text.
 Hutchinson had begun researching the history of Sesame Place by "watching other people's home movies on YouTube, sifting through Flickr photos, eBay auctions, and digging through old newspapers on Google," when he was contacted by Mercaldo about pitching the book to Arcadia Publishing.

 His additional published works include the following: